ffimnsr/jmail/README.md

   ```
   v=DMARC1;  p=reject; sp=reject; rua=mailto:catchall@<mail-server-hostname>
   ```
+- [ ] Check if your IP is in email blacklists.
+De-list it.
 - [ ] Test your emails on https://mail-tester.com.

 ## License
 jmail is licensed under the Apache-2.0 License.
 See [LICENSE](LICENSE) file for more details.